pigmonkey/spark/README.md

 If the `tarsnapper.tarsnap.run_on` variable is set to anything other than `trusted` or `all`, the timer will never be activated.

+## BitlBee

+[BitlBee][19] and [WeeChat][20] are used to provide chat services.
+A systemd service unit for BitlBee is installed, but not enabled or started by default.
+Instead, a NetworkManager dispatcher is installed, which activates the service when a connection is established to a trusted network.
+The service is stopped when the network goes down.

+To have the service activated at boot, change the `bitlbee.run_on` variable from `trusted` to `all`.

+If the `bitlbee.run_on` variable is set to anything other than `trusted` or `all`, the service will never be activated.

 ## git-annex

-[git-annex][19] is installed for file syncing.
+[git-annex][21] is installed for file syncing.
 A systemd service unit for the git-annex assistant is enabled and started by default.
 To prevent this, remove the `gitannex` variable from the config.

 NetworkManager dispatchers are installed to stop the service when connecting to untrusted networks.
-This helps to avoid having network tasks that may leak personally identifiable information running in the background when connected to untrusted networks.

 Note that this behaviour is slightly different than that of the NetworkManager